openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: if both `jwk` and `x5c` are present, the represented signing key MUST be the same in both.

-The `proof` element MUST incorporate a `c_nonce` value generated by the Credential Issuer and the Credential Issuer's identifier (audience) to allow the Credential Issuer to detect replay.
-The way that data is incorporated depends on the proof type.
-In a JWT, for example, the `c_nonce` is conveyd in the `nonce` claims whereas the audience is conveyed in the `aud` claim.
-In a Linked Data proof, for example, the `c_nonce` is included as the `challenge` element in the proof object and the Credential Issuer (the intended audience) is included as the `domain` element.

-the Credential Issuer MUST validate that the `proof` is actually signed by a key identified in `kid` parameter.
+The Credential Issuer MUST validate that the `proof` is actually signed by a key identified in `kid` parameter.

 Below is a non-normative example of a `proof` parameter (line breaks for display purposes only):